Insight Research Programme 2019

 A programme to advance the development and use of data from national clinical audits and patient registries as a mechanism for improving health care quality

-The Health Foundation’s £1.6 million Insight Research Programme 2019 will invite researchers to submit proposals for research that will advance the collection and use of data from national clinical audits and patient registries as a mechanism for improving health care quality in the UK.
+The Health Foundation’s £1.6m Insight Research Programme 2019 invited researchers to submit ideas for research that advances the development and use of data from national clinical audits and patient registries as a mechanism for improving health care quality in the UK.